-For this reason, avoiding or minimizing foods that cause big blood sugar spikes is essential.
+For this reason, avoiding or minimizing foods that cause blood sugar spikes is essential.

-Despite being a healthy fruit, bananas are pretty high in both carbs and sugar, the main nutrients that raise blood sugar levels.
+Despite being a healthy fruit, bananas are pretty high in both carbs and sugar, which are the main nutrients that raise blood sugar levels.

 If you have diabetes, being aware of the amount and type of carbs in your diet is important.

-This is because carbs raise your blood sugar level more than other nutrients, which means they can greatly affect your blood sugar control.
+This is because carbs raise your blood sugar level more than other nutrients, which means they can greatly affect your blood sugar management.

-When blood sugar rises in non-diabetic people, the body produces insulin.
-It helps the body move sugar out of the blood and into the cells where it’s used or stored.
+When blood sugar levels rise in people without diabetes, the body produces insulin.
+It helps move sugar out of the blood and into cells, where it’s used or stored.

-However, this process doesn’t work as it should in diabetics.
-Instead, either the body doesn’t produce enough insulin or the cells are resistant to the insulin that is made.
+However, this process doesn’t work as it should in people with diabetes.
+Instead, either the body doesn’t produce enough insulin, or the cells are resistant to the insulin that’s made.

-If not managed properly, this can result in high-carb foods causing big blood sugar spikes or constantly high blood sugar levels, both of which are bad for your health.
+If not managed properly, this can result in high carb foods causing blood sugar spikes or constantly high blood sugar levels, both of which are unhealthy.

-A single medium-sized banana contains 14 grams of sugar and 6 grams of starch (3).
+A single medium-sized banana contains about 15 grams of sugar (

-Bananas are high in carbs, which cause blood sugar levels to rise more than other nutrients.
+Bananas do contain simple carbs, which can cause blood sugar levels to rise more than other nutrients.

-Everyone, including diabetics, should eat adequate amounts of dietary fiber due to its potential health benefits.
+Everyone, including people with diabetes, should eat adequate amounts of dietary fiber due to its potential health benefits.

 However, fiber is especially important for people with diabetes, as it can help slow the digestion and absorption of carbs (